EdDuarte/similarity-search-java/README.md

-Do note that while the Similarity builder pattern ensures that the provided number sets are copied, so that the computation of the similarity index is not affected by external threads that perform changes to the original sets simultaneously, these internal classes do **NOT**, and you should ensure this condition yourself.
+Do note that while the Similarity builder pattern ensures that the provided number sets are copied, so that the computation of the similarity index is not affected by external threads that perform changes to the original sets in parallel, these internal classes do **NOT**, and you should ensure this condition yourself.
 This is intentional, so that these internal classes provide a higher performance variant of Similarity instantiation.